 “Inadequacies in meeting basic needs such as food, housing, transportation and other conditions have the potential to create environmental stress and can have a profound effect on health,” says Teri A. Murray, professor and dean emerita of the Valentine School of Nursing at Saint Louis University.

-Right now, one-quarter of physician practices and 16 percent of hospitals screen for food insecurity, housing instability, utility needs, transportation needs and interpersonal violence, according to a new study by Beidler and her colleagues.
-They surveyed 2,190 physician practices and 739 hospitals to get a baseline for how common these screenings are.
-Additionally, practices serving disadvantaged patients reported higher screening rates.
+Right now, according to a new study, one-quarter of medical practices and 16 percent of hospitals screen for food insecurity, housing instability, utility needs, transportation needs and interpersonal violence.
+For the study, researchers surveyed 2,190 physician practices and 739 hospitals to get a baseline for how common these screenings are.
+The results additionally showed that practices serving disadvantaged patients reported higher screening rates.
 However, one-third of physician practices and 8 percent of hospitals do not screen for any social determinants of health.

-“I don’t think these numbers say there is a failing by healthcare,” says Laura Beidler, research project coordinator at the Dartmouth Institute for Health Policy and Clinical Practice.
+“I don’t think these numbers say there is a failing by healthcare,” says lead study author Laura Beidler, a research project coordinator at the Dartmouth Institute for Health Policy and Clinical Practice.
 “This is really hard and really new.
 Healthcare providers haven’t been trained to do this and we’re figuring it out as we go.”

 She predicts that the number of doctors and hospitals screening for these things will only increase.
 And that benefits all of us.

 While social screening programs are valuable, getting more hospitals and doctor’s offices to implement them won’t be easy.
 “It’s a change for medicine,” Beidler says.
 “New systematic screenings require time, training staff, sometimes hiring more staff, and building the screening into the electronic health record.”